creek-service/creek-platform/metadata/README.md

 ##### Unmanaged Resources

-Any resource descriptor that does not implement one of the resource initialization marker interfaces are deemed not to be initialized by Creek.
+Any resource descriptor that does not implement one of the resource initialization interfaces are deemed not to be initialized by Creek.
 Such resources must be initialized some other way.

 #### Resource deployment